blastnet/blastnet.github.io/README.md

     - Make sure the `.bib` file is uploaded to the assets/bib folder
     - For consistency, recommend to name the files `authorYYYY.md', `authorYYYY.bib`, `authorYYYY.png` etc.
 3. Commit the changes and push to the main branch.
 For people without push access, create a pull request.
-4. Run the `Update Gist` workflow to update the statistics on the backend (optional).
+4. Run the `Update Firebase JSON Live` workflow to update the statistics on the backend immediately (optional, it will update the next hour).
 5. The site will rebuild automatically.

 If you'd like to preview, you can also clone the repository to your local machine, make the above changes, and build the website using `bundle exec jekyll serve` (assuming you have a working Jekyll installation - if not, install Jekyll, then run `bundle install` before building).
 If it looks good, clean up the repository by running `bundle exec jekyll clean` (so that the built files are not also uploaded).
 Then, you can commit the changes and open a pull request.

 ## Statistics workflow

-Using Github actions, we can pipe Kaggle API data to a JSON file hosted on Github's Gist.
+Using Github actions, we can pipe Kaggle API data to a JSON file hosted on Firebase.
 The JSON file is processed via Javascript Fetch API and processed client-side.
-This method reduces the number of deployments.
-It's akin to making a fake server-side API interface.
-See `kaggle_json.py` for more details on how the data is ported to the JSON file.
+This method reduces the number of Kaggle API calls and provides a backend that allows us to access the precomputed data from Kaggle.
+The 2024/25 version of this repository used Gist instead of Firebase and that was akin to making a fake server-side API interface, but Firebase provides a real REST API that can be used to load the JSON file, among other things.
+In future, the entire workflow will be moved to Firebase and Cloud Functions, but for now, please see `kaggle_json.py` for more details on how the data is ported to the JSON file.
 Currently, the JSON file is refreshed once every hour, and we are monitoring the number of Kaggle API calls to ensure that we are not rate-limited (because it will break the JSON file).

-**IMPORTANT:** Make sure the Kaggle API key, Kaggle username, and Github PAT (which should give Gist read and write access) are all stored as repository secrets.
-To confirm, go to `Settings --> Secrets and variables --> Actions` and check that `Repository secrets` has (at least) 3 items: `GIST_TOKEN`, `KAGGLE_APIKEY`, `KAGGLE_USERNAME`.
+**IMPORTANT:** Make sure the Kaggle API key, Kaggle username, and Firebase API key (providing the "Firebase Realtime Database Admin" role) are all stored as repository secrets.
+To confirm, go to `Settings --> Secrets and variables --> Actions` and check that `Repository secrets` has (at least) 3 items: `FIREBASE`, `KAGGLE_APIKEY`, `KAGGLE_USERNAME`.
 Otherwise, the JSON update will break!

 **BUG:** Sometimes the Kaggle API stops working and everything returns a zero output.
 This is unintended.
 As a fallback, old data will currently be used.
-Working on a fix.

 ## Dataset pages